linuxgemini/readmf1k/README.md

 Using @pokusew's nfc-pcsc and my custom Mifare Classic 1K wrapper, I made a huge trainwreck.

-This is a work in progress and there is currently no way to read single blocks or even write to it.
+This is a work in progress and there is currently no way to read single blocks or sectors.